1959 Pacific typhoon season: Tropical Depression Thelma

-Tropical Depression Thelma existed between Palau and Guam from September 18 to September 19.
+On September 18, the China Meteorological Administration assessed that a tropical disturbance formed northeast of Ulithi Atoll.
+It moved in a west-northwest direction before becoming classified as a tropical depression at 18:00 UTC.
+Thelma however weakened back into a disturbance 24 hours later on September 19.
+On the following day, Thelma recurved more northward, before steering west then southwest on September 21.
+The disturbance later dissipated on September 22 at 06:00 UTC.

 Typhoon Vera

 Vera developed on September 20 between Guam and Chuuk State, and initially tracked westward before taking a more northerly course, reaching tropical storm strength the following day.
 By this point Vera had assumed a more westerly direction of movement and had begun to rapidly intensify, and reached its peak intensity on September 23 with maximum sustained winds equivalent to that of a modern-day Category 5 hurricane.
 With little change in strength, Vera curved and accelerated northward, resulting in a landfall on September 26 near Shionomisaki on Honshu.
 Atmospheric wind patterns caused the typhoon to briefly emerge into the Sea of Japan before recurving eastward and moving ashore Honshu for a second time.
 Movement over land greatly weakened Vera, and after reentering the North Pacific Ocean later that day, Vera transitioned into an extratropical cyclone on September 27; these remnants continued to persist for an additional two days.